MicroStrategy/rest-api-docs/docs/common-workflows/analytics/auto-bot-api/get-questions-by-bot.md

 ---
-sidebar_label: Get chat history from a specific bot
+sidebar_label: Get chat history from a specific agent
-title: Get chat history from a specific bot
+title: Get chat history from a specific agent
-description: This workflow sample demonstrates how to get the historical chat messages from a specific bot.
+description: This workflow sample demonstrates how to get the historical chat messages from a specific agent.
 ---

 <Available since="Strategy ONE (March 2025)" />

-This API is used to get the historical questions from a specific bot for the current user, which can be used as the `history` parameter in the `Ask a question to a specific bot` API.
+This API is used to get the historical questions from a specific agent for the current user, which can be used as the `history` parameter in the `Ask a question to a specific agent` API.

 :::info